Close Menu

 WHAT IS ULCERATIVE COLITIS?

 Ulcerative colitis is a bowel disease that causes ulcers in the large intestine and also the colon.
-These ulcers or sores cause thickening and scarring of the colon.
+These ulcers or sores cause the colon to become thick and scarred.
 Because the colon is damaged it cannot properly absorb water.
 Also, it cannot absorb electrolytes from the food passing through the organ as stool.
-Additionally, the ulcers produce pus and mucous which cause abdominal pain and the need to frequently go to the bathroom.
+Additionally, the ulcers produce pus and mucous which cause pain and the need to frequently go to the bathroom.

 If you have a first degree relative with the disease, then your risk of developing ulcerative colitis is between 2 percent and 30 percent.
-The National Institute of Health estimates there are 1 million people in the US with ulcerative colitis.
+The National Institute of Health estimates there are 1 million people in the US who suffer from ulcerative colitis.

 People with ulcerative colitis experience serious medical problems.
-For example, the disease can cause colon rupture, colon cancer, fistulas, and anal abscesses.
-It is similar to the related intestinal disorder Crohn’s disease.
+For example, the disease can cause colon rupture, colon cancer, and anal abscesses.
+It is similar to Crohn’s disease.
 Severe symptoms of colitis can significantly interfere with your activities of daily living and ability to work.
-If you cannot work, then you should file an application for SSD benefits.
+If you cannot work for at least one year because of the disease, then you should file an application for SSD benefits.

 The cause of ulcerative colitis is not known.
 However, it could be the result of several factors.
-These factors include an abnormal immune response, genetics, and environmental factors.
+These factors include an abnormal immune response, genes, and environmental factors.

 Research suggests that ulcerative colitis could be triggered by an interaction between a virus or bacterial infection in the colon.
 A normal immune response would cause temporary inflammation to fight an infection.
-The inflammation would then go away once the infection is gone.
+The inflammation would then go away once the infection stops.

 However, in people who have ulcerative colitis, the inflammation lasts long after the immune system is done fighting the infection.
 The body continues to send white blood cells into the lining of the intestines, which causes ulcers.